oasis-tcs/openc2-impl-https/open-impl-https.md

 header specified in Section 7.1.1.2 of RFC 7231 SHALL be followed

-Example messages can be found in Annex B, section B.1.
+Example messages can be found in Appendix E, section E.1.

 ---